Gambling and online casinos in Eswatini

 - regulatory cooperation with South Africa and Mauritius.

-and the digitalization course create the foundation for further growth.
+Strong regulation, tourist attractiveness and a course towards digitalization create the foundation for further growth.

 to form a sustainable gambling market.